-This purchase gets you 10 trays and domes, and each tray helps you get 12 plants started.
-Cups have holes for drainage.
-Planters are a little stronger than some other brands, making them reusable.
+Each tray helps you get 12 plants started.
+Cup holes for drainage.
+Planters are strong and reusable.
 Tray tops have a vent.
 Stackable for easy storage.

 Doesn't come with a tool to help you get your seedlings out of the planter.

 Peat pots for direct planting.
 No soil needed.
 Some larger pots to hold new plants longer.
 Best for new planters.